 Chinese Foot Binding – The Wūzhèn Foot Binding Museum: Why did the practice start?
 What was the foot-binding process?
 Who tried to stop it?
 Is anything like it happening today?

-We went back to the Wūzhèn Foot Binding Museum again this year, so I have a forbidden photo to share, and I’ve learned more about the tradition that lasted about 1,000 years and impacted an estimated two billion Chinese girls who were crippled and lived in pain for the rest of their lives.
+Barry and I went back to the Wūzhèn Foot Binding Museum again this year, so I have a forbidden photo to share, and I’ve learned more about the tradition that lasted about 1,000 years and impacted an estimated two billion Chinese girls who were crippled and lived in pain for the rest of their lives.

 Thus just the idea of Chinese foot binding has always left me feeling rather queasy.
 But when Barry and I got to tour another lovely recreated Chinese water town with our Maui College colleagues–and many other tourists, we came across the Wūzhèn Foot-Binding Museum.
 I was curious.